 As a result of the Company adopting an RSU plan and a DSU plan on September 17, 2014, the Company allocated an aggregate of 3,000,000 RSUs to employees of the Company and an aggregate of 750,000 DSUs to the Company's independent directors.
 An additional 250,000 DSUs were granted on March 30, 2015.
 Each RSU entitles an employee of the Company to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
 The 3,000,000 RSUs vest in three equal tranches, on each of January 1, 2015, January 1, 2016 and January 1, 2017.
-A trustee, appointed by the Company, purchased 2,840,000 common shares of the Company at an average cost of \$0.62 per common share during Q1-2015.
+A trustee, appointed by the Company, purchased 2,834,000 common shares of the Company at an average cost of \$0.62 per common share during Q1-2015.

 The DSUs vest based on the pro-rata number of days each independent director remains a director of the Company until the end of their term as specified by the DSU contract, except in the event of an earlier change of control, in which case, the DSUs will vest fully upon such change of control.
-During the period ended April 30, 2015, 175,229 DSUs vested, entitling the holders to receive a cash payment of \$49,234 equal to an average market price of \$0.28 for each DSU.
-As well, 218,079 DSUs were forfeited due to the resignation of a director on December 29, 2014.
-A cash payment of \$13,407 was made to this director during the three and nine months ended April 30, 2015.
+As at October 31, 2015, 293,366 DSUs for current directors vested, which will entitle the holders to receive a cash payment of \$68,941 equal to an average market price of \$0.235 for each DSU.